Breed review: German Shepherd

 They should only be bathed when absolutely necessary because the loss of oil from their skins can cause irritation.

-Owners need to check ears for any infections and have claws trimmed routinely.
+Owners also need to check ears for any infections and have claws trimmed routinely.
+You can find out more about how to properly groom your dog over at our We Talk Dog blog.